luketeaford/manchego/README.md

 ## Tips
 Manchego organizes the data from `process.argv` into a simple format so you can process it how you like.

+Words that precede a dash command (a string beginning with '-' or '--') will be set to true.
+This is useful for choosing which function to use.